-In a paper called Blue Note, researchers outline how the playing of sonic and ultrasonic sounds through built-in speakers was enough to interfere with hard drives.
-The sounds cause vibrations in the computer that disrupt the workings of the hard drive, to the point where they can’t write data.
-The sounds need only be played for as little as 12 seconds.
+In a paper called Blue Note, researchers outline how the playing of sonic and ultrasonic sounds can interfere with hard drives and break laptops.
+The sounds cause vibrations in the computer that disrupt the workings of the hard drive.
+In turn, the vibrations stop the computer from writing data.
+Above all, the sounds need only be played for as little as 12 seconds.

-“Intentional acoustic interference causes unusual errors in the mechanics of magnetic hard disk drives in desktop and laptop computers, leading to damage to integrity and availability in both hardware and software,” the paper states
+“Intentional acoustic interference causes unusual errors in the mechanics of magnetic hard disk drives in desktop and laptop computers.
+This can damage to integrity and availability in both hardware and software,” the paper states.

-Look for a software update to come along to recognize and prevent the sound from being played.
+As a result, look for a software update to come along to recognize and prevent the sound from being played.
 Blue Note is the latest in a long line of methods that enable remote attacks.
-Other recent bugs discovered include text messages containing a white flag emoji, a “0” and a rainbow emoji that can crash an iPhone.
+Likewise, recent similar bugs include text messages containing a white flag emoji, a “0” and a rainbow emoji that can crash an iPhone.

 ClickAway technicians continually monitor new bugs, potential attacks and methods to prevent damage or interference.
-With our free diagnostic, you can stop into one of our Bay Area computer stores to have your laptop checked for safety.
+For this reason, we offer a free diagnostic, you can stop into one of our Bay Area computer stores to have your laptop checked for safety.

 Ever heard a loud boom which made the windows of your house rattle?
 This phenomenon is called a sonic boom, caused by objects travelling at supersonic speeds.
 People usually tend to get alarmed when they hear sonic booms, but it is very simple and common scientific phenomenon.